ssmirr/appdev-chapters/active-record.md

 c.last_name = "Betina"
 ```

+We didn't have to declare the `attr_accessor`s like we did for pure Ruby classes — by inheriting from `ApplicationRecord`, our `Contact` class gains superpowers.
+It connects to the database, figures out what columns are in the "contacts" table, and automatically defines an attribute accessor for each column that exists.

 ### save

 So far, this is just like a pure Ruby class with `attr_accessor`s.
 But, crucially, we have the `.save` method now: